Burn (Deep Purple album): Music and lyrics

 "A' 200" is an instrumental composition that was played to a 'Bolero' rhythm.
 Originally composed by Lord, Paice, and Blackmore, this was the only instrumental without vocals, with the exception of "Coronarias Redig", to be performed by the 'Mark III' line-up.
-The multi-tracked synthesizers were all performed by Lord as the lead keyboardist.
+The multi-tracked synthesisers were all performed by Lord as the lead keyboardist.
 Blackmore, feeling that he was not required to be on the track chimed in on a guitar solo right before the song ended with the synths works panned across the audio channels.
 It was not clear where the "'A'" on the track was conceived, but fans speculated it as a work of science fiction, which Coverdale denied.
 However, a lice treatment shampoo product that had the name "A-200" was conceived by Lord and used as a song title, according to the 30th-anniversary booklet notes.

-"Coronarias Redig" previously appeared as the non-album single B-Side of "Burn".
-Originally recorded on 10 December 1973 at Rosenborg Studios in Copenhagen, right after their first 'Mark III' line-up touring appearance had been concluded, it was the only track to be left out of the album.
-It follows as another instrumental track incorporating Lord’s organ whereabouts and vibrancy of its similar funk-tone approach.
-Coverdale fell asleep in the studio and lost his voice, forcing it to commend without a vocal track.
-So Blackmore played a long guitar solo over the melody line as the only highlight noted in its composition.
-Coverdale and Glenn Hughes only sang a few chorus lines that ended up as stems on the track.
-While in the studio, the band was unable to come up with a title, but engineer Freddy Hanssen gave them a working title, named "Skidefuld", meaning pissed (drunk), which was later re-worded to "Drunk At The Revolution".
+"Coronarias Redig" was previously issued as the non-album single B-Side of "Burn".
+Originally recorded on 10 December 1973 at Rosenborg Studios in Copenhagen, soon after their first 'Mark III' line-up touring had ended, it was the only track to be omitted from the album.
+It follows as another instrumental track incorporating Lord's organ.
+Coverdale fell asleep in the studio and lost his voice, preventing the addition of any lead vocals; instead Blackmore played a long guitar solo over the melody line.
+Coverdale and Glenn Hughes sang a few chorus lines.
+While in the studio, the band was unable to come up with a title, but engineer Freddy Hanssen gave the song the working title "Skidefuld" (drunk), which was later re-worded to "Drunk at the revolution".
 The song was remixed and featured on the 30th-anniversary edition of the album.